Capgemini: History

+In March 2000, Cap Gemini bought Ernst & Young Consulting in exchange for around $11 billion, after which it was integrated with Gemini Consulting to form Cap Gemini Ernst & Young.
+The valuation of this purchase had been inflated by the dot-com bubble that disruptively ended later that same year; in 2001 alone, Cap Gemini's share value dropped by 53 percent while operating losses were recorded during the following year.

+During 2003, the company underwent restructuring, reducing its 13 disciplines to four broad ones: consulting, technology services, local professional services, and outsourcing.
+It also became increasingly focused on offshoring and outsourcing opportunities, while also opting to divest its North American consultancy arm to Accenture.
+In 2006, Cap Gemini acquired Kanbay for $1.25 billion, which expanded its footprint and capabilities in India.
+In 2008, the company acquired four former divisions of the Dutch IT company Getronics.
+In September 2010, Cap Gemini acquired a controlling stake in the Brazilian IT services provider CPM Braxis.
+That same year, it acquired the Indian IT services specialist Thesys.
+In April 2015, it acquired the US-based technology and services company iGate for $4 billion.
+In June 2017, Cap Gemini S.A. became Capgemini SE, and its Euronext ticker name similarly changed from CAP GEMINI to CAPGEMINI.
-In 2015 it acquired the U.S.-based technology and services company iGate for $4 billion.
-In 2018, the company acquired the Philadelphia-based digital customer engagement company LiquidHub for to assist Capgemini's digital and cloud growth in North America.

-In 2019, Capgemini acquired Altran, a provider of engineering and R&D services.
+In February 2018, the company purchased the Philadelphia-based digital customer engagement company LiquidHub for to assist Capgemini's digital and cloud growth in North America.
+In June 2019, Capgemini acquired Altran, a provider of engineering and R&D services.
 It was the largest acquisition in the company's history, bringing Capgemini's total employee count to over 250,000.
 As part of the acquisition, Capgemini acquired frog design and Cambridge Consultants, which were integrated into Capgemini Invent; several other recent acquisitions, including staff from Fahrenheit 212, Idean, and June21, have been merged into that group and operate under the frog brand.
 In 2021, Capgemini grouped the engineering and R&D activities of the Altran brand with Capgemini Digital Engineering Services and formed a new division, Capgemini Engineering.

-In June 2021, Capgemini partnered with Sanofi, Orange and Generali to launch Future4care, a European start-up accelerator focused on digital healthcare.
-In 2021, Capgemini acquired RXP Services and Acclimation in Australia to expand their operations in Australia.
-Also in 2021, Capgemini acquired Australian company Empired and its New Zealand subsidiary Intergen.

-In 2024, Capgemini acquired Syniti, an enterprise data management company specializing in data quality, data migration, and regulatory compliance.

-As of 2025, Capgemini has over 340,000 employees in approximately 50 countries.

-In July 2025, Capgemini acquired WNS Global Services in a $3.3 billion cash deal.